Boat Personal Business Property

 About Vessel Assessments

-The Assessor is required to annually assess of non-commercial boats (vessels) as of January 1.Revenue and Taxation Code section 441(a)
+The Assessor is required to annually assess boats (vessels) at their Fair Market Value (FMV) as of January 1 of each year.
+(Revenue and Taxation Code Section 405 (a))

 How the Assessor Locates Boats and Other Vessels

 The county assessor receives boat ownership information from the State Board of Equalization, other counties, the Department of Motor Vehicles, the United States Coast Guard, marina reports and other public and private sources.

 The California DMV collects a registration fee for boats.
 Unlike motor vehicles, property taxes for boats are not paid through the registration fee.
 The county Assessor determines boat values, upon which the personal property taxes are based.

 If You Cannot Register Your Boat With the DMV

 The boat may have a prior tax lien filed on it by the county tax collector where the boat was previously registered for failure to pay outstanding property taxes.
 The county tax collector can put a hold on the registration of the boat with DMV until the taxes are paid.
 We suggest that you contact both the county tax collector and the county assessor where the boat was previously located for further information on how to resolve the tax problem.

 Boat owners are required to file an annual Vessel Property Statement providing information about the boat such as the year, make, and model of the boat; and the condition of the boat.
 This information is used to assess the current market value for tax purposes.Revenue and Taxation Code section 445